 Thanks for stopping by!
-My name is Madison Coots and I am a first year Ph.D. student in Public Policy at the Harvard Kennedy School of Government.
+My name is Madison Coots and I am a second year Ph.D. student in Public Policy at the Harvard Kennedy School of Government and a Stone Ph.D.
+Scholar in Inequality and Wealth Concentration.
 I am also an affiliated researcher at the Stanford Computational Policy Lab.
-My research interests lie in computational approaches to public policy and decision-making, with a focus on criminal justice reform and national security.
+My research interests lie in computational approaches to public policy and decision-making, with applications in criminal justice reform and healthcare.

 Outside of academics, I am a senior data scientist at STR.
 Previously, I've worked as a data scientist in academia and in the public sector.
 I also have experience working in the energy and utilities sector as a part-time data science and risk consultant with Aerospace Technical Services.
 Before beginning my Ph.D., I studied computer science (M.S.), management science and engineering (B.S.), and English literature (minor) at Stanford.